August 14, 2009

 The Department of Plant and Soil Sciences is located in the College of Agricultural Sciences and Natural Resources.
 Faculty teach and conduct research in areas including biotechnology; crop, soil and turf science, horticulture, pest management and crop production.

-The OTC serves the entire West Texas region.
-If you are an inventor, investor, or just interested in learning more about technology commercialization, visit the OTC Web site for more information or call (806) 742-4105.[TTTExperts id=77]
+The ORC serves the entire West Texas region.
+If you are an inventor, investor, or just interested in learning more about technology commercialization, visit our web site for more information or call (806) 742-4105.[TTTExperts id=77]